MIRAGE: Online LLM Simulation for Microservice Dependency Testing: Background and Related Work

-\paragraph{Distributed Tracing.} Distributed tracing frameworks (OpenTelemetry~\cite{opentelemetry2023}, Jaeger~\cite{jaeger2023}, Zipkin~\cite{zipkin2023}) capture inter-service communication as spans.
+\paragraph{Distributed Tracing} Distributed tracing frameworks (OpenTelemetry~\cite{opentelemetry2023}, Jaeger~\cite{jaeger2023}, Zipkin~\cite{zipkin2023}) capture inter-service communication as spans.
 Traces have been used for anomaly detection~\cite{gan2019seer}, performance diagnosis~\cite{sambasivan2016principled}, and root cause analysis~\cite{yu2021microrank}. \system{} uses traces as \emph{evidence for behavioral synthesis}: observed interactions inform the LLM's simulation rather than serving as monitoring or diagnostic signals.

-\paragraph{Behavioral Contracts and Intermediate Representations.} Protocol state machines~\cite{beschastnikh2011leveraging}, session types~\cite{honda2016session}, and behavioral contracts~\cite{castagna2009theory} provide formal frameworks for specifying service behavior.
-Generating such an IR from traces and code should, in principle, yield precise simulators.
-Our Contract-IR baselines test this hypothesis: the LLM generates a typed guarded transition system with state variables and match conditions.
-We evaluate the tradeoffs between structured and free-form generation in Section~\ref{sec:rq2}.
+\paragraph{Behavioral Contracts and Intermediate Representations} Protocol state machines~\cite{beschastnikh2011leveraging}, session types~\cite{honda2016session}, and behavioral contracts~\cite{castagna2009theory} provide formal frameworks for specifying service behavior.
+Such representations can, in principle, be generated from traces and code to yield precise simulators, but they require committing to a fixed transition model ahead of time. \system{} instead keeps an LLM in the loop at request time, avoiding a pre-committed behavioral specification.

-\paragraph{Positioning.} Table~\ref{tab:positioning} summarizes the positioning.
-To our knowledge, no prior work uses LLMs for real-time, per-request dependency simulation with cross-request state tracking.
-The closest work~\cite{hossain2025stateful,kabir2021specminer} mines stateful patterns from traces but produces a static artifact that cannot reason about unseen scenarios. \system{} differs by delegating behavioral reasoning to an LLM that operates at test time with access to source code and traces, achieving substantially higher fidelity on the non-trivial scenarios where static approaches fail.
+\paragraph{Positioning} Table~\ref{tab:positioning} summarizes the positioning.
+We are not aware of prior work that combines real-time, per-request LLM dependency simulation with cross-request state tracking and value-level fidelity measurement.
+The closest work~\cite{hossain2025stateful} mines stateful behavior from traces but produces a static artifact tied to the recorded message contents, so it cannot reason about unseen scenarios or operate when traces lack response bodies. \system{} differs by delegating behavioral reasoning to an LLM that operates at test time with access to source code and traces, reaching higher fidelity in our evaluation on the non-trivial scenarios where static approaches fall short.